Calum Ferrie: Queen's Park

 In July 2021, Ferrie signed for Scottish League One side Queen's Park as head coach Laurie Ellis looked to provide competition to established number one Willie Muir.
 Ferrie would become the club's starting goalkeeper midway through the 2021–22 season under new manager Owen Coyle, and would enjoy his second-successive promotion as Queen's Park won the Championship play-offs in May 2022 by beating Airdrieonians 3–2 on aggregate after extra time.
 At the end of a successful debut season, Ferrie would agree to extend his contract with the club until 2024.

 Ferrie would have a stand out 2022–23 season with Queen's Park, starting every game for the side and being a key factor in the club's unexpected title challenge, and was named to PFA Scotland's Scottish Championship Team of the Year at the end of the league season.
-He played both legs of 8−3 aggregate defeat to Partick Thistle in the play-off quarter-finals.
 Ferrie marked his 100th appearance for the club with a clean sheet against Greenock Morton on 17 February 2024.
 A couple days later, Ferrie signed a new three-year contract with Queen's Park, keeping him at the club until June 2027.
 At the end of the 2023–24 campaign, he was named on the Scottish Championship Team of the Year for the second successive season.

 On 9 February 2025, Ferrie earned plaudits in an upset Scottish Cup victory over Rangers, including a late penalty save to clinch a quarter-final berth.
 He played in the 2025 final of the Scottish Challenge Cup at Falkirk Stadium, which ended in a 5–0 defeat to Livingston.
 He played a total of 44 games in the 2024–25 campaign.
+He was linked with a move to Northern Irish club Coleraine in May 2025, where manager Ruaidhrí Higgins was reportedly tabling a bid and Queen's Park were said to be open to offers.
+He was named on the SPFL Team of the Week on 21 April 2026 after saving 11 shots to keep a clean sheet against Greenock Morton.
+He made 43 appearances across the 2025–26 campaign.

+Kilmarnock

+On 19 June 2026, Ferrie left Queen's Park to join Scottish Premiership club Kilmarnock on a two-year deal for an undisclosed fee.